 Check out the list below to help you get set before election day.

 - Pennsylvania made some changes to the voting laws this year.
 This includes changes to the voter registration deadline, absentee or mail-in ballots, and the straight-party voting button.
 Learn more about these historic developments from VotesPA here.

 - Are you eligible to vote?
 You must be a citizen of Pennsylvania and at least 18 years of age on or before Election Day.

 - Have you registered to vote?
 The deadline to register is 15 days prior to an election.
 May 3 is the last day to register to vote in the May 18 Primary Election.
 Don't wait!
 Register for the first time or update your current registration here.

 - Do you know where your polling place is?
 Check out the Department of State's Polling Place Search Tool to locate your polling place for Election Day.

 - Can't make it to the polls on election day?
 Mail-in and absentee ballots allow any registered Pennsylvania citizen to vote by mail.
 You can find out more about the different ballots and apply here.
-Last day to apply for a ballot is May 26.
+Last day to apply for a ballot is TBA.

 - Where can you get Election Night results?
 PCN!
-Join us for LIVE Election Night coverage at 8:30 PM.
-The night's lineup includes live vote tallies, expert analysis from political pundits, and interviews from campaign headquarters.
+Join us on May 18, 2021.
+The night's lineup includes the official results and expert analysis from political pundits.
 You can find official election results from the Department of State here.